Ultimate Livonia Real Estate Investing Guide for 2026

 Median Population Age

-The median population age is a simple indicator of the supply of qualified homebuyers.
-If the median age is the same as that of the regular worker, it’s a positive sign.
-These can be the individuals who are possible homebuyers.
-Aging people are preparing to downsize, or relocate into age-restricted or retiree communities.
+The median residents' age is a simple sign of the presence of potential homebuyers.
+It better not be less or higher than the age of the regular worker.
+Workers are the people who are possible homebuyers.
+Aging individuals are preparing to downsize, or move into age-restricted or assisted living communities.

 Unemployment Rate